barebox/barebox/Documentation/boards/efi.rst

 Running barebox on EFI systems
 ------------------------------

-The simplest way to run barebox on a USB memory stick.
+The simplest way to run barebox is on a USB memory stick.
 (U)EFI only supports FAT filesystems, so make sure you either have a FAT16 or FAT32 filesystem on the memory stick.
 Put ``barebox.efi`` into the ``EFI/BOOT/`` directory and name it ``BOOTx64.EFI`` on 64bit architectures and ``BOOTIA32.EFI`` on 32bit